 Jupiter is the 5th planet in the solar system.
-It is typically one of the brightest objects in the night sky, and is readily visible through the telescopes of the Davis Hall Observatory.
+It is typically one of the brightest objects in the night sky, and is readily visible through the telescopes of the Davis Hall Observatory or a telescope you can borrow.
 On a good night, with the reflecting telescope, the banding of the planet is readily visible, as well as the four Galilean Satellites; Io, Europa, Callisto, and Ganymede.

 Since the moons are so readily visible around Jupiter, they frequently become the center of projects focusing on the Jovian system.
 With the camera mount, it is extremely easy to take pictures of its moons.
 If one compares the pictures from night to night, the movement of the satellites will become evident.
 With time, the alert observer will be able to pick out which ones are which by the orbital period of the moons, which can be calculated based on the observations.
 Both the astronomy magazine Sky and Telescope, and many astronomy textbooks have information on the moons which can help identify which ones you are observing.

 The moon's are also observable using a portable telescope which the Department can loan you.
 It is of a higher quality than what Galileo used.
 If you want to make observations of Jupiter's moons over a number of nights, it may be easier to just use the portable telescope.